timoinutilis/lowres-nx/docs/readme.txt

 run your program in the normal way.
 Then press Ctrl+M to enter the Development Menu.
 There click on "ED" and select a tool.
 It will use the current program for its data.
-When done, press Ctrl+M again to return to the Development Menu, or Ctrl-R to run your program directly.
+When done, press Ctrl+M again to return to the Development Menu, or Ctrl+R to run your program directly.